aquastripe/slides/content/2024/mamba/index.md

 # The Failure Mode of LTI Models

-- From the recurrent view, their constant dynamics (e.g. the $(\overline{\boldsymbol{A}}, \overline{\boldsymbol{B}})$ transitions in (2)) cannot let them select the correct information from their context, or affect the hidden state passed along the sequence in an input-dependent way.
+- From the recurrent view, their **constant** dynamics (e.g. the $(\overline{\boldsymbol{A}}, \overline{\boldsymbol{B}})$ transitions in (2)) cannot let them select the correct information from their context, or affect the hidden state passed along the sequence in an input-dependent way.
-- From the convolutional view, it is known that global convolutions can solve the vanilla Copying task because it only requires time-awareness, but that they have difficulty with the Selective Copying task because of lack of content-awareness (Figure 2).
+- From the convolutional view, it is known that global convolutions can solve the vanilla Copying task because it only requires time-awareness, but that they have difficulty with the Selective Copying task because of lack of content-awareness.
 More concretely, the spacing between inputs-to-outputs is varying and cannot be modeled by static convolution kernels.

 ---

 # The Failure Mode of LTI Models

-Summary: the efficiency vs. effectiveness tradeoff of sequence models is characterized by how well they compress their state.
+Summary: The efficiency vs. effectiveness tradeoff of sequence models is characterized by how well they compress their state.
-- efficient models must have a small state
+- Efficient models must have a small state.
-- effective models must have a state that contains all necessary information from the context
+- Effective models must have a state that contains all necessary information from the context.

 ---